aircury/terms-of-service/cookie-policy.md

 ## More information

-Hopefully that has clarified things for you and as was previously mentioned if there is something that you are not sure whether you need or not it is usually safer to leave cookies enabled in case it does interact with one of the features you use on our site.
+Hopefully that has clarified things for you and as was previously mentioned if there is something that you are not sure whether you need to disable them or not it is usually safer to leave cookies enabled in case it does interact with one of the features you use on our site.

 However if you are still looking for more information about how we use cookies, then you can contact us through [one of our contact methods][9].